hackgvl/nights/.github/ISSUE_TEMPLATE/volunteers.md

 - [ ] Communicate with volunteers about where to park to unload and how to get into the building if they arrive before the doorbell is up.

 ### Offered to Volunteer in the Future

-- Ryan MacAllan - (on hiatus) food procurement and/or sponsorship
-- Steven Wade - speaker, eventually may be able to helping with some organizing